Subsampling Algorithms for Semidefinite Programming: Stochastic approximation algorithm

 \subsection{Complexity}

 We now study in detail the complexity of algorithm \ref{alg:stoch-grad}.
 Suppose we are given a precision target~$\epsilon$ and fix the sampling rate $s_2$ arbitrarily between 1 and $n^2$, with the sampling rate $s_1$ set as in Theorem~\ref{th:conv}.
 The cost of each iteration in algorithm \ref{alg:stoch-grad} breaks down as follows. \begin{itemize} \item On line 3: Computing the leading singular vector $v$, using algorithm \ref{alg:low-rank} with $k=1$.
-This means first computing the probabilities $q_i$ at a cost of $O(n^2)$ operations.
+This means first forming the matrix $(\sum_{j=1}^p y_{l,j} A_j +C)$ and computing the probabilities $q_i$ at a cost of $O(n^2)$ operations.
 Forming the matrix $S=\pi^{(s_1)}(\sum_{j=1}^p y_{l,j} A_j +C)$ costs $O(ns_1)$ operations.
-It remains to compute the leading singular vector of $S$ using the Lanczos method at a cost of $O(s_1n\log n)$ (cf. the appendix for details).
+It remains to compute the leading singular vector of $S$ using the Lanczos method at a cost of $O(s_1n\log n)$ (cf. \S\ref{ss:lead-eig} for details).
 The total numerical cost of this step is then bounded by $c_1 n^2 + c_2 ns_1$ where $c_1$ and $c_2$ are absolute constants.
-Here, $c_1$ is always less than ten while $c_2$ is the number of iterations required by the Lanczos method to reach a fixed precision target (typically 1e-8 or better here) hence we have $c_1 \ll c_2$. \item On line 4: Computing the approximate subgradient $g_l=\pi^{(s_2)}({\cal A}^T) ~ \pi_{(s_2)}(\vect(vv^T))-b$, by subsampling the matrix product using algorithm \ref{alg:matrix-mult}.
-This means again forming the vector $q$ at a cost of $O(n^2)$ (the row norms of ${\cal A}$ can be precomputed).
-Computing the subsampled matrix vector product then costs $O(ps_2)$.
-Both of these complexity bounds have low constants. \item On line 5: Computing the projection $y_{l+1}=P_{y_l}^{Q,\omega}(\gamma_l g_l)$, whose numerical cost will be denoted by $c(p)$. \end{itemize} Let us remark in particular that all $O(n^2)$ operations above only require one pass over the data, which means that the entire data set does not need to fit in memory.
-Using the bound on the quadratic variation of the gradient computed in Lemma \ref{ref:grad-var}, we can then bound the number of iterations required by algorithm \ref{alg:stoch-grad} to produce a $\epsilon$-solution to problem~(\ref{eq:min-maxeig}) with probability at least $1-\beta$.
-Let us call $Y^*=\sum_{j=1}^p y^*_{j} A_j +C$, and recall that $\eta=1+\sqrt{8\log(1/\beta)}$, Table \ref{tab:complex-stoch} summarizes these complexity bounds and compares them with complexity bounds for a stochastic approximation algorithm without subsampling.
+Here, $c_1$ is always less than ten while $c_2$ is the number of iterations required by the Lanczos method to reach a fixed precision target (typically 1e-8 or better here) hence we have $c_1 \ll c_2$. \item On line 4: Computing the approximate subgradient